dmin0763/SmiteRandomizer/README.md

 # SmiteRandomizer
-  This program will allow users to randomly select characters to play as in the game of Smite.
-This program can also filter the selection based on class, and unwanted characters can be filtered out manually.
+  This program will allow users to randomly select a character within the game of Smite.
+This program can also make a selection based on class, and unwanted characters can be filtered out manually.
+Coded in Python.

 ## Instructions:
   Extract the zip file wherever you want the folder to be.
 All necessary files for keeping the program